 The Company has certain ongoing litigations in respect of income tax matters (including transfer pricing) for certain assessment years in various forums.
 In the event of an unfavourable outcome of these litigations, the carried forward losses of the Company will accordingly reduce, thereby having effect on the subsequent tax assessments.
 The Company considers the possibility of any outflow as remote in this regard, except for certain penalty demands in respect of which the possibility of an outflow is considered as not probable and accordingly considered as contingent liability.

-Notes to the Financial Statements as of and for the year ended 31 March 2024 (All Amounts in INR Millions unless otherwise stated)
+Notes to the Financial Statements as of and for the year ended 31 March 2025 c) Other civil litigations and claims d) Use of Judgement

-30 Contingent liabilities (Contd.)
+29 Contingent liabilities (Contd.)